 - Technical Guidelines for Urban Green Cover in NSW: Practical information for local government and built environment professionals to plan, procure and implement vegetated and reflective roofs, green walls, street plantings, permeable and reflective road surfaces, and cool open spaces.
-These will be released in early 2015.

 The NSW Adaptation Research Hub